sveltejs/eslint-plugin-svelte/docs/rules/prefer-const.md

 ## :book: Rule Details

-This rule reports the same as the base ESLint `prefer-const` rule, except that ignores Svelte reactive values such as `$state`, `$derived` and `$props`.
+This rule reports the same as the base ESLint `prefer-const` rule, except that ignores Svelte reactive values such as `$derived` and `$props`.
 If this rule is active, make sure to disable the base `prefer-const` rule, as it will conflict with this rule.

 <!--eslint-skip-->